 I am a fashion design graduate from the Parsons School of Design in New York.
 I have over 5 years of experience working for designer bridal and evening wear labels.
 I work with clients on an exclusive one on one basis.
 Currently, I’m looking into starting up my own made-to-order business.
 However, before I get my business up and running, I need to expand my portfolio.
 You get a quality made custom dress at an affordable price, in return I get experience and put my first step out in building up my business.

 Here is what I am offering:

 If you have a special design of a dress in mind, I can work with you personally and discuss about the design, fabrication and any concerns you might have.
 I can source the fabric option for you, or you can provide fabric for me.
 Then I’ll draft the pattern of your dress tailored to your measurement and needs.
-Before sewing your dress in real fabric of your choice, we will have 1 to 2 mock up fittings to check the fit and proportion.
+Before sewing your dress in real fabric of your choice, we will have 2 mock up fittings to check the fit and proportion.
 Then when the dress is being cut and sewn in your selected fabric, we’ll have 1 to 3 fittings at this work in progress stage.
 Everything will be made in Hong Kong by me, and fittings will be held at the comfort of your home.
+The whole process takes about 2 to 3 months at the minimum.
+Please note that since I do everything on my own, there is only so much I can do within the time period.
+So during busy seasons, more time will be needed.

 What is special about my service?